Degrees - Governance - Content

 TAFE NSW Executive Leadership Team

 Higher qualifications assist people to become more employable and provide opportunities for more interesting work and higher wages.
 This, in turn, increases the productivity of the Australian workforce and strengthens our economy.
 Australian Governments have set ambitious targets to increase the proportion of young people with bachelor degree qualifications and increase the proportion of higher education students from lower socio-economic backgrounds.

 TAFE NSW Higher Education will build on its reputation for quality and industry responsive training to deliver job ready higher education graduates in areas of niche capability and high employment demand.

-TAFE NSW Higher Education will continue to:
+TAFE NSW Higher Education will:

-- enhance and expand opportunities for students from all communities to attain higher education qualifications
+- enhance and expand opportunities for students from all communities to attain higher education qualifications;

 TAFE NSW Higher Education will:

-- extend the range of quality higher education programs through increased services and meeting industry needs
+- extend the range of quality higher education programs through increased services and meeting industry needs;

-- build market share and respect for the value and difference of TAFE NSW Higher Education
+- build market share and respect for the value and difference of TAFE NSW Higher Education;

-- expand opportunities for staff to develop their academic capability
+- expand opportunities for staff to develop their academic capability.